 The foundations of Louvre Abu Dhabi were laid by an intergovernmental agreement signed between the highest leaders of Abu Dhabi and France on 6 March 2007.
 This marked the beginning of a cultural project never seen or attempted before.

-Louvre Abu Dhabi is overseen by Abu Dhabi Tourism & Culture Authority (TCA Abu Dhabi), the entity that develops and promotes the Emirate of Abu Dhabi as an inspired global destination, rich in cultural authenticity and diverse natural offerings with the aim of supporting Abu Dhabi’s evolution into an excellent, sustainable destination of distinction.
+Louvre Abu Dhabi is overseen by the Department of Culture and Tourism - Abu Dhabi (DTC Abu Dhabi), the entity that develops and promotes the Emirate of Abu Dhabi as an inspired global destination, rich in cultural authenticity and diverse natural offerings with the aim of supporting Abu Dhabi’s evolution into an excellent, sustainable destination of distinction.

 Preservation of cultural heritage is part of a long historical tradition in the UAE.
 Nurtured by its first leaders and carefully cultivated over the years, this respect for customs continues to flourish from generation to generation.

 With the aim of supporting Abu Dhabi’s evolution into a world-class, sustainable destination of distinction led by the Abu Dhabi Plan, DTC’s role is threefold: to nurture the understanding and appreciation of arts and culture of the UAE.
 To integrate the dynamic culture of historic and contemporary Abu Dhabi, and build bridges between cultures based on tolerance, acceptance and understanding; and to protect the emirate’s historical sites and preserve its long-standing cultural heritage.